leadedge/SpoutRecorder/README.md

 The project is for Visual Studio 2022 and uses SpoutDX support class.
 Files from the beta development branch are included in the project and can be [updated as required](https://github.com/leadedge/Spout2).

+For development, copy the complete DATA folder to the folder containing the executable file.\
+This may be for example, "..\x64\Release".